 Sending Office: Honorable Michael T. McCaul

-in every state in the United States.
+state in the United States.
 To help incentivize our future agricultural workforce remain in these educational programs, I introduced H.R.
 1626.
-Simply put, this bill excludes from taxable income the first $5000 made from the sale of agricultural projects
+Simply put, this bill excludes from taxable income the first $5000 made from the sale of agricultural projects at

 - Provide clarity by eliminating the burdensome tax filing process for millions of individuals participating in these programs up to the qualified amount.

 - Allow more student farmers to save for the following year’s project or their college education.

 However, this bill would also go far in encouraging more young farmers to stay on the farm to help address the glaring age disparity currently threatening our nation’s food supply.

 Instead of forcing student farmers to navigate the complicated tax filing process, the government should help cultivate the next generation of farmers by eliminating burdensome barriers

 to success to ensure the U.S. remains outfitted with the innovative minds that have allowed us to be the world leader in agricultural technology.